 About Good Shepherd

 The Episcopal Church of the Good Shepherd was established as a mission of the Diocese of Missouri in 1953, sponsored by St. Peter’s Church in Ladue.
 In 1956 the congregation became a parish, and located to its present site in Town & Country.
-We are presently in transition after the departure of our rector of five and a half years, and we are exploring who God calls us to be in the next phase of our life together!
+We are currently on a new path, sharing our rector, Rev. C. Earl Mahan, with St. Luke’s Episcopal Church in Manchester.
 We are trying new things and discovering what it looks like to be co-workers in ministry and sharing the Good News of Christ in new ways.
-Sure, there are speed bumps, but as our interim pastor likes to say, “We’ll roll with it!”–and as a result, we have a lot of fun together as we explore and live our journey of faith.
-You are always welcome to join us for fun and fellowship.
+You are always welcome to join us as we explore and live our journey of faith.
 We would love for you to be a part of who we are becoming!

 About the Diocese of Missouri